 What med'cine else can cure the fits of lovers when they lose their wits?
 Love is a boy by poets styled, Then spare the rod, and spoil the child.

-“Spare the rod” in this case means abstain from sex.
+“Spare the rod” in this case means abstaining from sex.
 So he’s lampooning the Puritan obsession with sexual abstinence as the cure for passion, using “the rod” in this case as a wickedly clever double entendre, while making sly reference to an actual passage from Proverbs: He that spares his rod hates his son, and he that loves him disciplines him promptly.

 Though most strong advocates of corporal punishment are religious, not all religious people support corporal punishment.
 Christian child development expert Dr. William Sears, for example, strongly opposes the practice.
 In the process, though, he and other religious progressives have suggested that the rod in Scripture is actually a tool meant to guide not to smite.